University of Pittsburgh

 Dr. Salari is a Board Certified, Fellowship Trained Orthopedic Spine Surgeon with specialized training in the operative and non-operative treatment of pathologic conditions affecting the spine.
 His expertise in minimally invasive, tissue-sparing approaches allows for the fastest recovery times and minimizes postoperative pain.

-Dr. Salari is a member of many professional organizations, including the North American Spine Society, and the American Association of Orthopaedic Surgeons.
+Dr. Salari is a member of many professional organizations, including the North American Spine Society, and the American Academy of Orthopaedic Surgeons.

 When not working, he enjoys travel, a variety of sports activities and spending time with his family.